GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

         access when google.cloud.auth.service.account.enable is true.
       </description>
     </property>

+You can alternatively set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to your keyfile.

 Additional properties can be specified for the Cloud Storage connector, including alternative authentication options.
 For more information, see the values documented in the [gcs-core-default.xml](/gcs/conf/gcs-core-default.xml) file inside the `conf` directory.